Healthdirect Free Australian health advice you can count on.

 Understanding your results

-It is important to discuss the results with your doctor to see what they mean in your particular situation.
+It’s important to discuss your kidney function test results with your doctor to see what they mean for you.

-Pathology Tests Explained has information about kidney tests.
+Pathology Tests Explained has information about kidney function tests.

 About blood testing

-Visit healthdirect's ‘Guide to blood testing’ to learn more about blood tests in general, with information such as:
+Visit healthdirect's ‘Guide to blood testing’ to learn more about blood tests and:

 • what happens during a blood test